Detailed course offerings (Time Schedule) are available for

 To see the detailed Instructor Class Description, click on the underlined instructor name following the course description.

-T EDUC 471 Diversity and Equity in Schools and Curriculum (3)
+T EDUC 471 Diversity and Equity in Schools and Curriculum (5) DIV

-Examines the instructional methods and multicultural understandings necessary to address the learning to a diverse student population in a globalized society.
+Examines the instructional methods and multicultural understandings necessary to address the learning need of a diverse student population in a globalized society.

 T EDUC 482 Foundations of Education: Policy, Ethics, and Philosophy (5)